 Tom Neilson

-Folk singer, social commentary, satire, people's stories, children's music
+Folk singer, social commentary, satire, people's stories

 Inspired by Smedley Butler's 1934 book by the same name; Wylie Robbins Thorne-Thomsen - mandolin